Monirul Islam (artist)

 Monirul Islam (also known as Monir, born 17 August 1943) is a Bangladeshi-Spanish artist.
 Monir is an International figure in etching for his signature style and experimental techniques.
 For his great accomplishment in art, he received two of Spain's top civilian honors: the Cross of Officer of the Order of Queen Isabella (2010), and the Commander Spanish Order of Merit (2018), and Bangladesh Government's civilian award Ekushey Padak in 1999.

 Education and career

 Monir was born in Chandpur, Bengal Presidency of British India, present-day Bangladesh.
 He studied at the Faculty of Fine Arts of the University of Dhaka during 1966-1969 when Zainul Abedin and Mustafa Monwar were his teachers and mentors.
 He also taught there as a faculty member for one year.
-With a scholarship from the Ministry of Foreign Affairs of Spain, he graduated in mural paintings from the Royal Academy of Fine Arts of San Fernando, Madrid.
+With a scholarship from the Ministry of Foreign Affairs of Spain, he graduated in mural paintings from the Escuela de Bellas Artes de San Fernando.
 After graduation, he remained permanently resident in Spain.